North Italy Road Trip: Best 7-Day Italian Lakes Itinerary

 As long as you’re in the right lane, it really is fine (though you should always be extra cautious when driving in a foreign country).

-When to Visit Northern Italy
+When to Visit

 To enjoy the lakes without the crowds and have the most amazing weather, plan your trip in late spring or early fall.
-If it’s not raining, this area is definitely one of the best places to visit in October in northern Italy.
+Note that many attractions (like villas) only operate from March or April to October.

 Other Things to Know

 Parking (that doesn’t belong to your accommodation) is never free, so one of my biggest Italy travel tips would be to make sure you have spare change for the parking meters.
-You should also have some change for toll roads.
+You should also have some for toll roads.

-Did you like this Italian road trip itinerary?
 You might also want to read:

 If you prefer to avoid driving, here’s how to plan an Italy itinerary using only public transportation!

-Can you elaborate on exactly WHY you chose this itinerary?
+2. Can you elaborate on exactly WHY you chose this itinerary?
 You have a very curious weighting of spending most of your time on Lake Garda, (the “middle” lake), then heading East to Lake Como but only for 1 day, then backtracking past Lake Garda to Maggiore..
 I found this very confusing – why would you not just start on either Como or Maggiore and just head in one direction??
 Also, why most of the time around Garda, and little at Como?
 You didn’t explain any of this above.

 Thanks!

-Hey David,
+• Hey David,

 I’m not sure why you’re calling Garda the “middle” lake because you can see in the map that the lakes from east to west are Garda, Como, and Maggiore (and Orta), so Como is the “middle” lake and I was headed in just one direction.
 Garda is also the largest lake and there were a lot of towns I wanted to visit, so I needed 3-4 days.
 That said, I didn’t want to spend the entire week in Garda, so I chose to spend a bit of time in Como and Maggiore and see their highlights.
 I hope I answered your questions.

-Fantastic suggestions – thank YOU!
+3. Fantastic suggestions – thank YOU!
 We’ll be going in September after a trip in the Mont Blanc area.
 So, great tips:))

-HI, we are planning a trip next year and are looking at our options.
+4. HI, we are planning a trip next year and are looking at our options.
 We were thinking of doing a week in northern italy so your article is helpful thank you.
 We are also looking for a similar style itinerary for florence, venice and rome – do you have any any recommendations?

-Hi Merrilyn 🙂 I’m happy this post is helpful 🙂
+• Hi Merrilyn 🙂 I’m happy this post is helpful 🙂

 I’ve taken a 5-day road trip through Tuscany with 4 more days in Rome, but it was a while ago so I don’t know how relevant my tips are.
 Besides Florence, I loved Greve, Pisa, Lucca, San Gimignano, Siena, Pitigliano, and the hot springs of Saturnia (which are free to visit!).
 Personally, Rome was just OK for me so 3 days might be enough.

-Hi Trinidad!
+• Hi Trinidad!

 Yes, many towns on all three lakes have public beaches (including some of the towns I’ve mentioned like Sirmione and Riva del Garda).
 As you drive around, you’ll also see a lot of places along the way where you can just stop the car and get in the water.
 Let me know if you have more questions 🙂